Illustration of two blue lotus flowers intertwined with green leaves on a black background.

 What is a Death Doula?

-A death doula, sometimes known as a death midwife or grief walker, offers non-medical, emotional, and spiritual support during the delicate passage of dying.
-My role is not limited to the moments when death is near; it encompasses a broader dialogue that ensures awareness and comfort before the transition becomes imminent.
-With reverence and care, I help individuals and families prepare no matter how old.
+A death doula, also known as a death midwife or grief walker, provides non-medical, emotional, and spiritual support during the delicate passage of dying.
+This role extends beyond the final moments, encompassing a broader dialogue that fosters awareness, comfort, and preparedness long before the transition becomes imminent.
+With reverence and care, I guide individuals and families, ensuring they feel supported at every stage, regardless of age.

 Work With Nan

-Provide bedside presence and companionship to bring comfort and connection in final moments.
+• Bedside Presence & Companionship: Providing a calming presence and heartfelt companionship to bring comfort during life’s final moments.

-Facilitate ceremonies and reflections that celebrate a life well lived.
+• Ceremonies & Reflections: Facilitating personalized ceremonies and meaningful reflections that celebrate a life well lived.

 Ask Nan

-There are many misconceptions about what it means to prepare for the end of life; no matter how old.
-For example, reaching out to a death doula is not an admission of imminent death—it is a proactive step to prepare and provide clarity, control, and peace.
-I challenge you to ask the question: What is your relationship to death?
-Let’s start a conversation that removes the stigma.
+There are many misconceptions about what it means to prepare for the end of life—no matter a person’s age or stage in life.
+Seeking guidance from a death doula is not an admission of imminent death; it is a proactive step toward clarity, control, and peace.

 About Nan

-I am Nan, and my journey began at 22 when I delivered a stranger’s baby during an emergency.
-I never learned her name or got to know her afterward, but that experience showed me how important it is to be present during life’s critical transitions.
-Since then, I’ve been dedicated to supporting people through all of life’s threshold moments—whether helping someone prepare for a new stage of life or being with them during their final moments.
+I am Nan, and my journey into caregiving began unexpectedly at 22 when I delivered a stranger’s baby during an emergency.
+Though I never learned her name, that experience profoundly shaped my understanding of presence and support during life’s critical transitions.
+Since then, I have dedicated my life to guiding individuals through threshold moments—whether stepping into a new chapter or navigating their final days with dignity and care.

-I am certified by the Conscious Dying Collective as a coach and doula, hold a Life Coach certification from the Einstein Institute, and have completed an intensive eight-day workshop with Elizabeth Kubler-Ross on Life, Death, and Transition.
-I am also a member and work with agencies including Compassion and Choices, Aging with Dignity, and Elder Services, and I have collaborated with Hospice Care of the Berkshires.
+I am certified by the Conscious Dying Collective as both a coach and doula, hold a Life Coach certification from the Einstein Institute, and have completed an intensive eight-day workshop with Elizabeth Kübler-Ross on Life, Death, and Transition.
+Additionally, I collaborate with organizations such as Compassion and Choices, Aging with Dignity, and Elder Services, and have worked alongside Hospice Care of the Berkshires.

 Contact Nan